Soundboard for Discord

 Keep as headphones

 Open Discord, click the gear icon next to your username, and navigate to Voice & Video.
-Under Input Device, select "BlackHole 2ch" from the dropdown.
-This tells Discord to listen to the virtual audio cable instead of your physical microphone.
+Under Input Device, select "LitLink Audio Bridge" from the dropdown.
+This tells Discord to listen to LitLink's virtual audio device instead of your physical microphone.
+If you enabled Mic Passthrough in LitLink, Discord will hear both your voice and your soundboard audio through this single device.

 Krisp noise suppression is the number one reason soundboard audio does not work in Discord.
 Krisp is designed to remove non-voice audio, which means it actively filters out music, sound effects, and everything a soundboard plays.
 Turn it off.